GP2code/NeuroBoosterArray/Component2.md

 done
 ```

-## Time to calculate per superpopulation r2s and allele freqs
+## Calculating superpopulation r2s and allele freqs
 See the swarm scripts in this repo ```calcR2.sh``` and ```calcFreqs.sh```.
 Modules on biowulf used were PLINK and VCFtools.

-## Now format the r2 outputs for running TagIt
+## Formatting the r2 outputs for running TagIt
 This transforms everything from the standard plink outputs in a unique TagIt format.
 The script formatR2s.R is in this repository as well.
 ```
 for POP in AMR EAS EUR SAS AFR AAC